 Although we oversee the safe installation and operation of technical systems across the province, some exemptions do exist in certain municipalities.

 To request an assessment, please complete our Gas Notification of Completion, Installation or Alteration form 570.
-Once a request for assessment has been received, our safety officers will review the information and determine the next step, which can be one of the following options:
+Once submitted, your declaration will be analyzed by our risk-based oversight program, and safety officers will determine the next step, which will be one of the following:

 - Schedule a physical inspection: if a high hazard has been identified or is suspected, a safety officer will arrange to physically attend the site to perform the inspection.
 A certificate of inspection will be issued to the permit holder upon completion of the physical inspection.